ianmoran11/tidyABS/README.md

 ## Overview

-The tidyABS package converts ABS excel tables to tidy data frames.
-It uses rules-of-thumb to determine the structure of excel tables, however it sometimes requires pointers from the user.
+The `tidyABS` package converts ABS excel tables to tidy data frames.
+It uses information on cells’ formatting (indenting, bolding, italics) and some rules-of-thumb to detect the structure of excel tables.
+It sometimes needs pointers from the user.

 *Note: tidyABS works with .xlsx files only.*